YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d. none of the other options are correct
 - e. backing-off the estimator to use estimates from lower-order n-grams if counts for higher order ones are zero

-### **Q20.** In order to improve the probability estimates for an n-gram language model we could:
-- a.
-ALL of the other options are correct
-- b. smooth all probability estimates by adding a small constant to the word counts
-- c. back-off the estimator to use lower-order n-grams whenever counts for higher-order n-grams are zero
-- d. interpolate the higher-order probability estimates with lower-order estimates

 ### **Q21.** Assume that you have learnt GloVE embeddings of size 256 over a vocabulary of one million tokens.
 Approximately how much memory (in GB) is needed to store all of the embedding vectors using single precision (32-bit) floating point?
 - a.
 32GB